camunda/camunda-docs/docs/components/zeebe/open-source/exporters.md

 updated.

 :::note
-It's best to reduce the amount of duplicate records an exporter handles alongside Zeebe.
-Exporters are called at least once for the records to export, which means they may be called more than once for any given record.
-We recommend performing deduplication based on the unique record key to reduce the load on Zeebe.
+Zeebe exports with at least once semantics, so you will have to deal with duplicates.
+It's best to reduce the amount of duplicate records an exporter handles alongside Zeebe, doing as little as possible in the exporter to reduce the load on the broker.
+We recommend performing deduplication based on the unique record key.
+We also recommend refraining from blocking, given blocking on the actor threads entirely, which may have a large impact on the system.
 :::

 ### Error handling